monome/docs/docs/crow/scripting.md

 end
 ```

-Notice how the input voltage is saved in a variable `v` then send to output 2.
+Notice how the input voltage is saved in a variable `v` then sent to output 2.

 ### All the possibilities

 This short script is already a nice sample & hold.
 It creates a random value and a sampled input value every time a clock is received.
 But there is so much more to be done!
 There's an example of further possibilities in `examples/samplehold.lua` using quantization, and adding some randomness to the input sample, but there are so many more options!

-Try adding some *slew* to the outputs,
+(Try adding some *slew* to the outputs?)

 One great source of inspiration when it comes to sample & hold and other forms of randomness is the Buchla 'Source of Uncertainty' module, but for now that's up to you to explore!